Hiroshi Moriyama: Political career

 In August 2017 Moriyama was appointed chairman of the Diet Affairs Committee in the LDP.
 He would serve in this post for more than four years, the longest ever tenure.
 Moriyama remained when Yoshihide Suga succeeded Abe.
 He was noted as a close ally of Suga and Secretary General Toshihiro Nikai.
 Moriyama left his position when Fumio Kishida succeeded Suga in October 2021.

 In December of the same year Moriyama became head of the Kinmirai Seiji Kenkyūkai due to the defeat of the previous head Nobuteru Ishihara in the 2021 House of Representatives election.
 In August 2022 he was appointed chairman of the Election Strategy Committee in the LDP, putting him in charge of the difficult task of coordinating candidates after a recent redistricting.
 He served in this position until September 2023, when he was appointed chairman of the General Council.

 After Shigeru Ishiba was elected to succeed Kishida as party president in September 2024, Moriyama was appointed Secretary-General of the Liberal Democratic Party.
-Due to his experience in diet affairs and ability to negotiate with opposition parties, Moriyama played an significant role in steering the LDP in its role as a parliamentary minority.
+Due to his experience in diet affairs and ability to negotiate with opposition parties, Moriyama played a significant role in steering the LDP in its role as a parliamentary minority.

 In January 2025, he became chairman of the Japan–China Friendship Parliamentarians' Union.

 After the LDP-Komeito coalition was reduced to a minority in the July 2025 House of Councillors election, there were calls within the party for Ishiba and Moriyama to step down.
 In early September, after presenting a report on the election, Moriyama announced his intention to resign to take responsibility for the result.